Training Vision-Language Transformers from Captions: Method

 \paragraph{Image-Text Matching.} Given a batch of image and text pairs, the ITM head identifies if the sampled pair is aligned.
 We randomly replace the aligned image with a different one with a probability of $0.5$.
 We use the special token \texttt{[CLS]} as the fused representation of both modalities, and feed $h_{CLS}$ to the ITM head.
 The learning target $\mathcal{L}_{ITM}$ can be formulated as

-Where $y\in\{0,1\}$ indicates whether the image and text is matched ($y=1$) or not ($y=0$).
+Where $y\in\{0,1\}$ indicates whether the image and text are matched ($y=1$) or not ($y=0$).
 We use a single linear layer as the ITM head and compute negative log likelihood loss as our ITM loss.
+We weight the pretraining objectives equally so the full pre-training objective is: